bo-codes/text-scan/README.md

   color: "#8e8e8e",
 }`

-### CHANGING ANY OF THE DEFAULT STYLING MIGHT BREAK THE FORMAT OF THE COMPONENT.
+### CHANGING ANY OF THE DEFAULT STYLING MAY BREAK THE FORMAT OF THE COMPONENT.
 IF COMPONENT FORMAT BREAKS, REMOVE STYLE ALTOGETHER.